Spirent/py-stcrestclient/README.md

 The stcrestclient package also includes the command-line shell `tccsh` that lets you work interactively with remote STC sessions via the ReST API.

+Basic ReST functionality is provided by the resthttp module, and may be used for writing ReST clients independent of STC.
+This module is built on top of the [Requests](http://docs.python-requests.org/) package.

 All code works with Python2.7 and Python3.x.

 ## Project Links